Sergio-Vicenzo/GPSL1-DPEmodule/readme - SoftGNSS.txt

   -- Convolutionally decode binary data using Viterbi algorithm: vitdec() -- Detect errors in input data using CRC: step()

 How to use
 -------------------------------------------------------------------------------
 * Step 1: Copy the IF data file into folder "IF_Data_Set";
-* Step 2: Configue parameters related to IF data file in function "initSettings.m";
+* Step 2: Configure parameters related to IF data file in function "initSettings.m";
-* Step 2: Start processing by runing function "init.m".
+* Step 2: Start processing by running function "init.m".

 Implementation details
 -------------------------------------------------------------------------------